folio-org/docs/content/en/docs/Access/Check out/checkout.md

 1. Either scan the barcode on the patron's library card, or enter the patron barcode number.
 2. Click **Enter**.
 Patron details are displayed.

-Locate the patron using the Patron Lookup function:
+Locate the patron using the Patron Look-up function:

-1. In the Scan patron card pane, click **Patron Look-up**.
+1. In the Scan patron card pane, click **Patron look-up**.
 2. In the **Select User** dialog, in the **User search** box, enter part or all of the patron's name, email, or username.
 3. Optional: Filter results by Status (active/inactive), or by Patron group.
 4. Click **Search**.